tamas646/mm-tools/migrations/README.md

 - before you merge, rewrite your migration files to be **alphabetically after** the migrations already existing on the main branch

 - if the main branch contains unapplied migrations, run the **reset script** after you merged your branch, then **apply the migrations again**

+## Testing and debugging migrations

+You can test the result of your migration before permanently applying it.

+For this you have to run the migrate script in testing mode: `migrate.sh -t` or `migrate.bat /t`